Merie Sungen the Muneches Bennen Ely (Merry Sang the Monks of Ely)

 NOTES: Gummere, according to Chambers, p.
 177, offered the hypothesis that there were ballads before the transcription of "Judas" [Child 23], usually held to be the earliest ballad.
 This single-verse fragment was the only supporting evidence for the hypothesis.
 Greene, Early English Carols, accepted this hypothesis to the extent of including this fragment among the carols, and Julian, p.
 208, also calls it a carol, and actually attributes it to King Canute (and gives a very different version of the text).
 On that basis, I include the piece.
 But a great many cautions are required.

-We must start with the source.
+There are also questions about the source.
 The document containing the text is the so-called Liber Eliensis, the more important copy of which is Cambridge, Trinity College MS. O.2.1 (or MS. 1105).
 (The Liber is also found in Bodlien MS. Laud misc.
 647 and in a copy at Ely.)
 James, volume III, p.
 79, describes the vellum manuscript at Cambridge as "Cent. xii late, in a beautiful hand."
 That is, based on the handwriting, it appears to have been written between 1150 and 1200.
 On the basis of the manuscript, Stevick (e.g.) dates "Merry Sang...." to c.
 1150.

 But while James was a most excellent paleographer and cataloger (and I mean that very strongly -- he catalogued all the early books in the Cambridge libraries and several other places, and his catalogs are still in use today.
 Interestingly, he was also a successful author of ghost stories and a fantasy novel, The Five Jars), paleography is an imprecise art.
 MS. O.2.1 is written mostly in Latin (the English poem is an insertion into a Latin text).
 Latin writing styles changed dramatically between the twelfth and fourteenth centuries -- but only very slightly between the twelfth and thirteenth.
 A thirteenth century hand would typically be somewhat narrower than a twelfth, and the symbols for abbreviation, if used, were typically less artistic (Thompson, pp. 436-455, esp. p.
 450).
 But the changes were small enough that possibility must always be admitted that a manuscript which appears to date from the twelfth century may in fact be from the thirteenth.